 Huxley was dedicated to finding the way to a better life and to the wider access of all mankind to such a life.
 After World War II, when the United Nations was set up, Huxley was appointed the first Director-General of UNESCO, the UN Education, Scientific and Cultural Organisation.
 Here he was able to promote world-wide education, population control and conservation of nature.

-He became the first President of the International Humanist and Ethical Union in 1952, and of Humanists UK in 1963.
+He became the first President of the International Humanist and Ethical Union (now known as Humanists International) in 1952, and of the British Humanist Association (now known as Humanists UK) in 1963.
 He saw Humanism as a replacement ‘religion’, and as such represented an important strand in post-war humanist thought.
 In a speech given to a conference in 1965 he spoke of the need for “a religiously and socially effective system of humanism.”
 And in his book Religion Without Revelation, he wrote:

 “What the sciences discover about the natural world and about the origins, nature and destiny of man is the truth for religion.
 There is no other kind of valid knowledge.
 This natural knowledge, organized and applied to human fulfilment, is the basis of the new and permanent religion.”
 The book ends with the concept of “transhumanism”– “man remaining man, but transcending himself by realizing new possibilities of and for his human nature”.